kkmarv/IOTA-Digital-Student-ID/keeper/docs/rest-api.md

 ## 1.1.
 PUT `/api/did/create`

-Create a DID document and publish it to the Tangle.
+Create an empty DID document and publish it to the Tangle.

 ### Request Body <!-- omit in toc -->